adamterlson/backbone-fundamentals/README.md

 ###There is no single "best" way to write backbone apps.###

-What I have is based on leading large teams where folks often don't know Backbone and trying to not create a tangled mess, but finding a paradigm that works for you/your team/your company is more important than anything else.
+What I have is based on leading large teams where folks often don't know Backbone and trying to not create a tangled mess.
+Finding a paradigm that works for you/your team/your company is more important than following what you see here.
 It's about creating a convention so everyone can jump in and understand the code.
-This is my convention.
+This is my convention, and have found it to work well.

 For additional help on Backbone best practices and code style, check out [my presentation on the topic](http://rvl.io/adamterlson).